 Weightlifting is a sport in which explosive strength and execution are put to the test.
 Athletes who train and compete in this sport attempt a maximum-weight single lift of a barbell loaded with weights.
 This sport is one of the most popular Olympic sports and it has been recognized since the first Modern Olympic Games.
 Weightlifting has gone through many changes since it was first included in the Olympic Games of 1896.
 This includes the foundation of the International Weightlifting Federation (IWF) in 1905, making it one of the oldest International Sports Federations recognized by the International Olympic Committee.
-The IWF is a permanent non-profit organization, a member of the Association of Summer Olympic International Federations (ASOIF), and of SportAccord.
-Currently there are over 190 affiliated National Federations worldwide in all five continents.
+Currently there are over 190 affiliated National Federations worldwide on all five continents.

-Focusing on Olympic weightlifting, there are two competition lifts; the snatch, which is a wide-grip and one-move lift (in one fluid movement, from the floor to an overhead position).
+With the focus on Olympic weightlifting, there are two competition lifts; the snatch, which is a wide-grip and one-move lift (in one fluid movement, from the floor to an overhead position).
 The other is the clean and jerk, which is a close-grip and two-move lift (from the floor to the shoulders, and from the shoulders to an overhead position).
-The categories or “weight classes” for women and men vary, depending on the contestant’s body mass and whether they qualify for Olympic or non-Olympic body weights.
-The official competition procedure for Olympic weightlifting in each weight division is by attempting and succeeding at both the snatch and the clean and jerk lifts respectively.
+The categories or “weight classes” for both women and men vary, depending on the contestant’s body mass and whether they qualify for Olympic or non-Olympic body weights.
+The official competition procedure for Olympic weightlifting in each weight division is by attempting and succeeding at both the snatch and the clean and jerk lifts, respectively.
 The competitors perform from lowest to highest weights (the barbell is loaded in 1-kilogram increments), and the lifters need two successful results to pass.
-Naturally, the highest score is given to the athletes who lift the heaviest weight in snatch, clean and jerk, and overall.
-The event is refereed by two side judges and one head referee, however, if there is an unclear or complicated ruling, a technical official may be present to advise and to help provide a proper result.